 In April 2013 I got a job at a local College as PA to the Marketing Director and teaching Panjabi to primary school children.
 Here I worked for 1.5 years until I was let go by a text message in June 2015.

-I went back to being self-employed, blogs had started generating income so I launched another one called Passion for Food – the inspiration behind this was to get Khushi into cooking – this resulted in her being on Junior Bake Off.
+I went back to being self-employed, my blogs had started generating income so I launched another one called Passion for Food – the inspiration behind this was to get Khushi into cooking – this resulted in her being on Junior Bake Off.

 I launched my Life, Mindfulness & Wellness Coaching practise in March 2015 and this is what I now do full-time.